galmeida9/Software-Architecture-20-21/as-report.md

 ![Availability Architecture](report-resources/)

 ### Scenarios
+A student initiates a quiz and answers to <x> questions and closes the browser.
+The Quizzes tutor preserves the answers and the student can still answer the rest of the quiz if it is on its time.
+When the student returns to the quiz, the quizzes tutor gets the quiz with the answers already done with <x> milliseconds.

 ### Tests
 In these tests, 10% of the students exit the quiz, and return to it.